What does SAE stand for?

 Engine lubricant can generally be divided into these four types:

-- Conventional motor oil: Conventional oil is the most common, cheapest, and easiest to find.
+- Conventional motor oil: Conventional oil is the purest form of oil derived from natural resources (mineral oil).
+Conventional motor oil is also the most common, cheapest, and easiest type to find.

-- Synthetic motor oil: Fully synthetic oil is designed for better engine protection and performance (including improved fuel economy and enhanced engine life).
-It’s also the costliest.
+- Synthetic motor oil: Fully synthetic oil is designed for better engine parts protection and performance (including improved fuel economy and enhanced engine life).
+Synthetic SAE is also the costliest.

-- High-mileage motor oil: This is designed for older engines with typically more than 75,000 miles on them.
-They contain special additives to prevent oil leaks and reduce oil consumption in older engines.
+- High-mileage motor oil: This is designed for older vehicles with typically more than 75000 miles on them.
+This synthetic oil contains special additives to prevent oil leaks and reduce oil consumption in older engines.

-Using an SAE graded and approved oil ensures that you’re putting something that meets industry standards in your engine.
-And you won’t have to worry about where you’re buying it or who made the lubricant.
+Using an SAE-graded and approved oil ensures that you’re putting something that meets industry standards in your engine.
+And you won’t have to worry about where you’re buying it or need company info to know who made the lubricant.

-Just make sure that you’re also using an oil with a suitable viscosity grade for your car.
+Just make sure that you’re using an oil with a suitable viscosity grade for your passenger car.
 It’ll help resist engine wear and extend your engine life.

 RepairSmith has an easy online booking process and is available seven days a week.